Estilian Linnear was Holly’s best wizard, but he was no Wodec O’Thonkian.

-Estilian Linnear was the best wizard Holly had, but he was no Wodec.
-He’d only recently passed his Arcana Maldegas (the equivalent of a wizardly bar exam) and had never taught anyone outside of the classroom; he’d never given a crash course in tactical magic.
+Estilian had only recently passed his Arcana Maldegas (the wizardly equivalent of a bar exam).
+He’d never taught anyone outside the classroom, never taught a crash course in tactical magic.
 When he’d first tried to teach Holly the basics, she’d knocked him out cold.

 “What the fuck do you mean, ‘things happen without cause?’ ” she raged.
 “How the fuck is that possible?”

-Estilian raised both hands in a please-calm-down gesture.
-“Please—try and understand.
-In order to—”
+Estilian raised his hands in a please-calm-down gesture.
+“Try and understand: in order to—”

 “Understand?
 Understand?”
 Holly fixed him with a murderous glare.
 “According to you, there’s nothing to understand!
 There’s no cause, no effect, there’s…there’s…there’s nothing whatsoever!
-How the hell am I supposed to conjure up something by focusing on nothing?”
+How the hell do I conjure something by focusing on nothing?”
 She grabbed him by the shoulders.
 “Answer me, you FUCKING CRAWLER!”

 “I’m sorry.”
 She extended a hand.

 He stared blankly at it, tempting her to slap him, but she kept a tight hold on her simmering rage.